Cardinals vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has collected 184 hits with 32 doubles, three triples, 32 home runs and 71 walks.
-He has driven in 85 runs with 63 stolen bases.
+- Acuna has recorded 184 hits with 32 doubles, three triples, 32 home runs and 71 walks.
+He has driven in 86 runs with 63 stolen bases.

 Acuna Recent Games